rust-lang/book/second-edition/nostarch/chapter05.md

 ## Method Syntax

-*Methods* are similar to functions: they’re declared with the `fn` keyword and their name, they can have parameters and return values, and they contain some code that is run when they’re called from somewhere else.
+*Methods* are similar to functions: they’re declared with the `fn` keyword and their name, they can have parameters and a return value, and they contain some code that is run when they’re called from somewhere else.
 However, methods are different from functions in that they’re defined within the context of a struct (or an enum or a trait object, which we cover in Chapters 6 and 17,